Tag Archives: Aj

 There is possibly no greater steadying influence greater than that of the nawal Aj.
 Aj is the one who keeps order, the pillar which both supports and sustains.
 It keeps everything in its rightful place to bring harmony and growth to the community it supports.
 Aj brings leadership qualities of the most altruistic kind.
 It provides an energy which organises to ensure that the community is cared for.

 Today it is combined with the number 4.
 This brings with it an essence of stability, particularly in the Earthly plane.
 This represents the most basic level of material existence.
-This could be seen as the arrival of of a stable leader who will work to ensure that the most basic of material needs are fulfilled.
+This could be seen as stability through leadership which will work to ensure that the most basic of material needs are fulfilled.
 It does not necessarily take into account any other planes of existence, the focus is purely in our world.

 The Nawal Aj